Furloughed federal workers offered 90-day, interest-free loans by Washington Federal

-Seattle-based Washington Federal Savings Bank is offering loans to furloughed federal workers for the equivalent of up to six missed paychecks.
+Seattle-based Washington Federal is offering loans to furloughed federal workers for the equivalent of up to six missed paychecks.

 As hundreds of thousands of federal workers prepare for yet another week without a paycheck, those in Washington and seven other states may get some short-term relief.

-On Wednesday, Seattle-based Washington Federal Savings Bank will begin offering interest-free, 90-day loans to furloughed federal workers for the equivalent of up to six missed paychecks.
+On Wednesday, Seattle-based bank Washington Federal will begin offering interest-free, 90-day loans to furloughed federal workers for the equivalent of up to six missed paychecks.

-The program, which appears to be the first of its kind, is open to any affected resident in Washington state and the seven other states where Washington Federal Savings Bank operates.
+The program, which appears to be the first of its kind, is open to any affected resident in Washington state and the seven other states where Washington Federal operates.
 Those are Oregon, Idaho, Utah, Nevada, Arizona, Texas and New Mexico.

 Most Read Business Stories